halljson/eng_test/README.md

 - HTML

 #### Notables
-- Use of front-end JavaScript libraries, such as BootstrapJS, strong discouraged
+- Use of front-end JavaScript libraries, such as Bootstrap and jQuery, are strongly discouraged
 - Several factors play into the evaluation of your submission, design, quality, completeness, timeliness
 - All levels of skill and experience are given this test, please take the exercise as far as you can and submit
 - No submission will be the same, so be perpared to walk us through all the aspects that contribute to your submission's evaluation (see above)